myNBGcode/PostmanCollections/Account Information API/Account Information API v2.1/README.md

 See more [here](https://developer.nbg.gr/oauth-document)

 ### Use Case Scenario
 "User Accounts" Inc. has a mobile app, showing the user domestic and foreign currency accounts.
-The main functionality of the application is to retrieve some user basic informations e.g.  his/her name and to retrieve his/her accounts so that the user is 24/7 informed about his/her accounts status e.g balances, transactions etc. Use the header "x-consent-check: false" in order to enable/disable the consent_id parameter validation to help you get up to speed with consuming the core API functionality before dealing with the user consent flow (See more [here](https://developer.nbg.gr/documentation/Accounts-Information-API-OAuth2-v2-1#section/How-To-Get-Started)).
+The main functionality of the application is to retrieve some user basic informations e.g.  his/her name and to retrieve his/her accounts so that the user is 24/7 informed about his/her accounts status e.g balances, transactions etc. Use the header "x-consent-check: false" in order to enable/disable the consent_id parameter validation to help you get up to speed with consuming the core API functionality before dealing with the user consent flow.

 First of all, we will create our sandbox by making an **HTTP POST** request to the following URL
 > https://apis.nbg.gr/sandbox/account.info/oauth2/v2.1/sandbox